wangtaogh/MedicalImageEncryption/README.md

 ```
 git clone https://github.com/divyekalra1/MedicalImageEncryption.git
 ```
-### 2. Import the 'MedicalImageEncryption' folder into MATLAB
+### 2. Import the 'MedicalImageEncryption' folder into MATLAB.
+All the images in need of encryption have to be kept in the "Images" folder.

 ### 3. Run the cryptography_paper.m program